Ever run into this dreaded issue when working with Javascript or – preferably – Typescript?

 Secondly, it’s important that you fully stop and then restart your development server.

-Because environment variables are injecting when starting the server, they won’t automagically work with a restart as all your other code changes you will.
+Because environment variables are injected when starting the server, they won’t automagically work with a restart as all your other code changes will.

 If you’re using something like nodemon